 Best moment?
 ‘Attending a mediation in relation to a multi-million-pound trust dispute’; ‘very good feedback after drafting my first ever commercial contract’; ‘personally (but under supervision) securing a settlement agreement for a large food retailer and an ex-employee days before the case went to tribunal’; ‘working with a multi-billion-pound revenue client on a very complex matter’; ‘receiving my first choice of seats!’

 Worst moment?
 ‘Working late on matters directed by a London-based team whilst in the Cambridge office.
 I was the very last person to leave the office a few times, it can get quite lonely and a little bit spooky’; ‘not being able to use my previous experience as time to count’; ‘working on matters across two departments at the same time – the workload was extremely high and stressful’

 The Lex 100 verdict on Taylor Vinters

-The firm: Taylor Vinters is an international legal business supporting the organisations which drive the innovation economy, and the entrepreneurs and private wealth that underpin them.
-Its practice is global, operating from innovation clusters in the UK and Asia.
+The firm: Taylor Vinters is an international law firm supporting the businesses which drive the innovation economy, and the entrepreneurs and private wealth that underpin them.
+Our practice is global and our partners and lawyers operate from innovation clusters in the UK, Asia and the US.

 The deals: advised Featurespace on raising £30m to drive growth; advised London-based Farewill on getting £20m to modernise the UK’s death care industry; advised on a $15m financing for Attest Drives Democratised Insights as New Normal; advised Yum!
 Brands on its investment in world-class leadership development for front-line restaurant managers with acquisition of Heartstyles; advised Thriva on securing £6m Series A funding.